RBI Guidelines to act as a growth catalyst for P2P Business

 “Considering the significance of the online industry and the impact which it can have on the traditional banking channels/NBFC sector, it would be prudent to regulate this emerging industry.
 In its nascent stage, this industry has the potential to disrupt the financial sector and throw surprises,” noted the Central Bank in its consultation paper on the subject.

-The RBI had released a consultation paper on P2P lending in April 2016 and had also welcomed feedback and suggestions.
+The RBI had released a consultation paper on Peer to Peer Lending in April 2016 and had also welcomed feedback and suggestions.
 Going by the developments since then, it appears that the RBI may create a separate category for P2P lending businesses within the category of NBFCs (non-banking finance companies).
 The RBI had followed a similar approach for regulating microfinance companies.

 Once the RBI issues guidelines and lays down a regulatory framework, there will be a level playing field available to all players.
 At present, there are no set rules.